Feeling Like I Can’t Wake Up: Causes, And How To Beat It

 Ilona Titova/EyeEm

 Insomnia: Chronic insomnia is one of the most common sleep disorders.
 If you have insomnia, you might have a hard time falling asleep, wake up in the middle of the night, and experience morning fatigue or anxiety in the mornings.
-Insomnia can also be a symptom of serious mental health issues, like anxiety and depression.
+Insomnia can also be a symptom of serious mental health conditions, like anxiety and depression.
 A licensed therapist will provide medical advice to overcome insomnia and get a better night’s sleep.

 Chronic Fatigue: Like sleep paralysis, chronic fatigue is a symptom associated with several medical conditions.
 While morning fatigue is usually caused by poor sleep quality, chronic fatigue, or feeling like you’re tired all day, no matter what could be a sign of a more serious condition.
 Modern research on fatigue shows that it should be taken seriously — if you feel like you’re tired all the time, consider talking to an online doctor or therapist.